Creating a Realtime PWA Using Angular and Firebase (Part 2)

 }

-We iterate through the items in localStorage, find the ones where the key includes capture@ and upload those images to Cloudinary, add an entry to Firebase and last but not least, we delete the entry from localStorage.
+We iterate through localStorage, find entries where the key includes capture@, upload those images to Cloudinary, add an entry to Firebase, and delete the localStorage entry.

 Realtime but offline?

-At this point, we have all the functionality in place; however, there's one more thing that's left that we need to discuss.
+We’ve got all the functionality in place, but there’s one more thing to address.

-Firebase provides us with a realtime feed of photos that are uploaded by users, but if we bring the application offline, nothing is being displayed, and the browser console is full of errors.
-This is expected - the app is offline, and yet we try to reach the Firebase database to always "watch" for incoming images.
+Firebase gives us a real-time feed of uploaded photos.
+But when the app goes offline, nothing displays and the browser console fills with errors.
+That’s expected: the app is offline, yet it’s still trying to reach the Firebase database to watch for incoming images.

 @NgModule({